Serious Syringe Workout

 ~ FREE BONUS ~

 By using the syringe, your hand and fingers will be in a position that is unlike any other position you are used to and your muscles might need some time to adjust.
 To help this proces go smoothly, you will receive a free massage routine that you can do by yourself.
-The routine is demonstrated by my friend who is an accredited massage therapist and developped with henna syringe artists in mind in particular.
+The routine, developed with Henna syringe artists in mind in particular, is demonstrated by my friend who is an accredited massage therapist.

 After intensive training your hand deserves some pampering!

 What to expect and understand?